 This section applies to a decision under section

-in relation to an application for consent to construct, extend or operate a generating station that comprises or is to comprise (in whole or in part) renewable energy installations situated at places in relevant waters.
+in relation to an application for consent to construct, extend or operate a generating station.

 An application under this section must be made within the period of 6 weeks beginning with the date on which the decision to which the application relates is taken.